noelherron/ENGRHW/README.md

 # ENGRHW
 A collection of my engineering homework.
-Mostly done in MATLAB